FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_pluggable_authorization.md

 -   Custom authorization plug-ins will be executed for client-initiated transfers only.
 -   Authorization will be executed for all protocols on any supported and applicable operation.
 Therefore, some protocols may not support particular operations (For example, directory listing) and the plug-in’s implementation will not be executed.
 -   For pluggable authorization, server-initiated transfers are out of the scope.
 However, if performing such transfers on one host only with a deployed plug-in (or in two hosts which both have plug-ins deployed), half of the transfer will be authorized against the plug-in.
-For one of the parties such transfer always appears (and it is) as a true client-initiated transfer since the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> protocol daemons receive a remote connections and perform user operations as it is in an ordinary client upload/download.
+For one of the parties such transfer always appears (and it is) as a true client-initiated transfer since the {{< SecureTransport/componentshortname >}} protocol daemons receive a remote connections and perform user operations as it is in an ordinary client upload/download.
--   Custom authorization will be executed before any internal <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> upload/download/filesystem restrictions.
-An exception is the FTP protocol, where the internal <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> restrictions are evaluated before the custom authorization.
+-   Custom authorization will be executed before any internal {{< SecureTransport/componentshortname >}} upload/download/filesystem restrictions.
+An exception is the FTP protocol, where the internal {{< SecureTransport/componentshortname >}} restrictions are evaluated before the custom authorization.
 -   Advanced Routing transformation steps will not trigger custom authorization.
 -   Publish To Account routing step is excluded from custom authorization.
 -   Send To Partner routing step will be authorized in the receiving party if any custom plug-ins are deployed.